-Scottish Widows’ life insurance products pay out a lump sum if you pass away or are diagnosed with a terminal illness.
-Should you pass away this injection of cash could really help your family out financially in their time of emotional distress.
+Scottish Widows’ life insurance products pay out a lump sum if you die or are diagnosed with a terminal illness.
+Should you die, this injection of cash could really help your family out financially in their time of distress.

-Scottish Widows offers three broad types of policies to protect your family in the event you die or develop a serious illness.
+Scottish Widows offers 3 broad types of policies to protect your family in the event you die or develop a serious illness.
 We explore them below.

 Depending on your situation you will have to decide whether you want level, increasing or decreasing cover.